-I’m Now a Digital Nomad!
+I’m Now Location Independent!
 Here Are 3 Truths I’ve Learned

 Until this year.

 My daughter is off at uni now and I still have a weight of financial responsibility on my shoulders, but I’m freer to explore alternate realities for myself.
 So I am doing what makes me happiest …. engaging online and telling stories.
 Some of the time for myself on my YouTube channel and blogs (this one and my Asia travel blog Luxury Bucket List).
 And some of the time for my clients around the world.
 I work with brands and small businesses ranging from travel agencies, a global beauty brand, local hotspots, and even a TV celebrity.
 And I’m happy.
 Happier than I’ve been in years, in fact.